jaridmargolin/bouncefix.js/README.md

 Why?
 ----

-IOS now offers native touch scrolling within nested containers via `-webkit-overflow-scrolling: touch;`, however, if scrolling occurs at an endpoint, the bounce occurs on the page rather than the nested container. `bouncefix.js` offers a viable solution to fix this issue.
+IOS (since IOS 5) offers native touch scrolling within nested containers via `-webkit-overflow-scrolling: touch;`, however, if scrolling occurs at one of the extremes, top or bottom, the elastic bounce occurs on the page rather than the nested container. `bouncefix.js` offers a viable solution to fix this issue.

 **note:** If there is no content to scroll, scrolling is blocked on the container.
 This may cause issues if attempting to implement a scroll to refresh feature.